Best of Morocco Family Holiday

 Day 3

-FesTravel through rolling hills and olive groves to the archaeological site of Volubilis, en route to the great city of Fes.
-This World Heritage site was once a provincial Roman capital, a distant outpost of the empire, and the remains are really impressive.
+FesTravel through rolling hills and olive groves to the archaeological site of Volubilis this morning.
+This World Heritage site was once a provincial Roman capital, a distant outpost of the empire, and the remains are impressive to say the least.
 Take a tour around the ruins with a local guide, checking out the buildings and fantastic mosaics along the Decumanus Maximus.
-Continue for two hours to Fes, where you will spend the next two nights.
+Continue to Fes, where you’ll spend the next two nights.
 This is the spiritual and cultural heart of Morocco.
 It's vibrant, noisy, fascinating and a feast for the senses with a huge, well-preserved Old Town that's the mother of all medinas.
-The afternoon is free to explore and there'll be something to surprise and entertain the family at every corner.
+The afternoon is free to explore the winding streets and hustle and bustle of this amazing city – there'll be something to surprise and entertain the family at every corner.

 Meals: Breakfast -